UPPMAX/HPC-python/docs/day4/dim_reduction.rst

 PCA (on Iris Data)
 ^^^^^^^^^^^^^^^^^^^

+* PCA = “find the directions where the data varies the most.”
+* PCA finds a new coordinate system that fits the data:
+* The first axis (1st principal component) points where the data spreads out the most.
+* The second axis (2nd principal component) is perpendicular to the first and captures the next largest spread.
+* The eigenvectors are the directions of those new axes — the principal components.
+* The eigenvalues tell you how much variance (spread) each component captures.
 * Fisher's iris data consists of measurements on the sepal length, sepal width, petal length, and petal width for 150 iris specimens.
-There are 50 specimens from each of three species.
+* There are 50 specimens from each of three species.
-* Pretty good separation of classes
-* However PCA often fails for high dimensional data as the clusters will overlap!
+* One axis per data element (which ones are discriminant?)
+* Follow each individual using the lines

 .. admonition:: Iris and its PCA
     :class: dropdown